agsh/boobst/Readme.md

 ```

 ## Tests
-Tests uses Mocha test framework.
+Tests use Mocha test framework.
 You can install it by typing `npm install mocha`
 You should specify configuration of Cache' Boobst server at ./test/test.config.js and then run tests this way: `npm test`

 ## Commands